Health Sciences Campus Neighborhood

 Visit us to learn of our featured programs and of upcoming events, or for more information, contact:

 Executive Director of Community Partnerships, Health Sciences Campus

 Since 1994, USC faculty, staff and friends have donated more than $20 million dollars and issued over 800 grants to support local community programs.
 2018-2019 grantees include: NAI, Boyle Heights Beat, BOTS (Murchison Elementary), Med-Cor, STEM after school program at Legacy LA, Comprando Rico y Sano (neighborhood nutrition initiative), Get it Straight (Hollenbeck Police Activities League), Al Otro Lado (LAC+USC Wellness Center), USC PT Fit Families (Bravo High School).

 Francisco Bravo Medical Magnet High School, Griffin Elementary School, Murchison Elementary School, El Sereno Middle School, Sheridan Street Elementary School.

 Neighborhood Academic Initiative

-All 66 sixth-graders at Murchison Elementary School will participate, and another 35 will join the program from nearby El Sereno Elementary.
-The students will attend Saturday NAI classes, tutoring and other workshops at HSC in Boyle Heights.
+The students attend Saturday NAI academy classes, tutoring and other workshops at HSC in Boyle Heights.
 Eventually the program will ramp up to serve about 600 students from sixth through 12th grade.
 More here.

 Communities: Mariachi Festival in Boyle Heights